The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Please apply via seek with your CV and include in your email/cover letter a brief outline of your suitability for the role.

-The position description is available here.
+The position description is available here

-• Full-time / Fixed-term position
+• Full-time / 1 year fixed term

 Please apply via seek with your CV and include in your email/cover letter a brief outline of your suitability for the role.

-The position description is available here.
+The position description is available here

 Was this information helpful?